 Click Type.

-Enter or select Vacation from the menu.
+Enter or select Vacation.

 Filter on Comparisons